Evgeni Platov: Partnership with Grishuk

 During the 1992–93 season, Grishuk/Platov won European and World silver medals.
 In 1993–94, they won silver at the European Championships.
 They won their first Olympic title at the 1994 Olympics.
 They ended the season with their first World title at the 1994 World Championships.
 They then left Russia and moved with Linichuk to Newark, Delaware for better training and living conditions.

 Grishuk/Platov missed most of 1994–95 due to injury but returned to win the 1995 World Championships.
 They had a full season in 1995–96 and won another set of European and World titles.

 In 1996, Grishuk/Platov split from Linichuk and moved to Tatiana Tarasova in Marlborough, Massachusetts.
 Injury kept them out of competition in the first half of the 1996–97 season but they returned to win their second European and fourth World title.
 In September 1997, she changed her first name to Pasha after being repeatedly confused with Oksana Baiul, but later went back to Oksana.

-In 1997–98, Grishuk/Platov won their third European Championships.
+In 1997–98, Grishuk/Platov In 1997–98, Grishuk and Platov used Memorial Requiem by Michael Nymann for the music in their free skating program and dedicated it to the people of Sarajevo.
+Writer and figure skating historian Ellyn Kestnbaum called it "an intense, relentless, abstract free dance".
+They won their third European Championships.
 At the event, they were slashed in a practice collision with Anjelika Krylova / Oleg Ovsiannikov but were not seriously hurt and both teams said it was an accident.
 Grishuk/Platov competed at their third Olympics in 1998 in Nagano, where they became the first ice dancers to repeat as gold medalists.

 Grishuk/Platov won 20 consecutive competitions from 1994 to 1998.
 They were entered in the Guinness Book of World Records in 1998 for becoming the first team in the history of ice dancing to win Olympic gold twice.
 Grishuk and Platov combined speed and difficult elements, and displayed their mastery of numerous styles of dance.
 On their partnership, Platov said in 1998: "It's like being a husband and a wife.
 Sometimes, you fight.
 Sometimes, you walk away and calm down.
 I met her a long time ago, and I still remember her as a little girl on the ice.
 She was so little.
 So active.
 Usually, little girls are boring.
 But that girl.
 Oh, there was a fire on ice."
 He also said: "It's hard to change her mind.
 She fights every step.
 But it works out.
 That's why she is so good."

 Grishuk/Platov retired from competition and did not compete at the 1998 World Championships.
 They skated together in shows until the summer of 1998.
 Platov then decided to skate with their former rival Maya Usova and Grishuk teamed up with Alexander Zhulin.

 Grishuk/Platov skated together at a Russian ice show in 2006.
 They also skated together in February 2008 in Nagano, Japan for their ten-year anniversary of winning the 1998 Olympic gold medal.